megacb/uYouEnhanced_build/README.md

 # Download

-- **uYouPlus** (or you can call it uYou+) requires iOS & iPadOS 13.0 or later.
+- **uYouPlus** (or you can call it uYou+) requires iOS or iPadOS 13.0 or later.
 The latest version of **uYouPlus** can be found in the [Release tab](https://github.com/qnblackcat/uYouPlus/releases).

 - For AltStore user:

-  - My official AtlStore repo: https://qnblackcat.github.io/AltStore/
+  - My official AltStore repo: https://qnblackcat.github.io/AltStore/

   - [Open in AltStore (v17.26.2-2.1)](https://tinyurl.com/2y86dh6b) - It will take a while to install because AltStore needs to download the IPA.